andpalmier/SemProj/report.md

 Topaz[@topaz] is the top layer of the cake and it currently contains four major categories of software: modules, agents, shells and runners.
 Modules are similar to Android apps: some examples are calendar and email.
 Shells include the base shell and the user shell, while agents - as previously mentioned - are working in background and can be seen as Android's services.
 The runners Fuchsia is going to include are the Web, Dart, and Flutter runners.
-The role of the Flutter runner is particularly important for Fuchsia, since it would allow developers "*to build beautiful native apps on iOS and Android from a single codebase*"[@flutter].

 # The Zircon Kernel

 Fuchsia's micro-kernel has the same name of the layer in which it is placed: Zircon.
 The micro-kernel *“provides syscalls to manage processes, threads, virtual memory, inter-process communication, waiting on object state changes and locking”*[@zirconk].

-Zircon was originally a branch of **LK** (LittleKernel[@lk]), another kernel developed at Google for small systems, typically used in embedded applications.
+Zircon was originally a branch of **LK** (LittleKernel[@lk]), a micro-kernel specifically developed for small systems and typically used in embedded applications.
 However Zircon targets devices have less resource constraints, thus some concepts were added on top of LK, such as the concept of process.
 Other main differences are that Zircon is 64-bit only, while LK is 32-bit and that Zircon has a capability-based security model, while in LK all code is trusted.

 ## Zircon Kernel objects